 Find a provider in your area

 Living Longer Living Stronger ™ programs are offered at community health centres, fitness and leisure centres and neighbourhood houses across Victoria.
-Check our list of providers for metropolitan or rural areas to find your nearest venue.
+Check our provider map to find your nearest venue, or search our venue lists for metropolitan and rural areas.

 For help or more information, call us on 1300 13 50 90 or email email@example.com.